deepset-ai/haystack-website/README.md

 ## Future Work

-This project can be optimized indefinitely, but here are the most important tasks for future work

-- convert the remote markdown files for references and tutorials to .mdx, so that we can inject React components into these
+Convert the remote markdown files for references and tutorials to .mdx, so that we can inject React components into these.
+This would also allow for more code sharing between the overview+usage pages and tutorial+reference pages.
-- add autolinks to the headings on each page so that we can have a on-page menu for long pages.
-- right now we still rely on constants in mutliple places (`components/VersionSelect`, `menu.json`, `lib/constants`).
-Ideally this need gets eliminated by solely relying on directory structures and directory names